 History and Philosophy of Science | Y9, Y10, Y11 | Autumn, Spring

-An understanding of the innovative nature of science and how creative ideas can solve real world issues will be the rewards for boys during History and Philosophy of Science.
+An understanding of the innovative nature of science and appreciating how creative ideas can solve real-world issues will be the rewards for boys during History and Philosophy of Science.

 iDEA (Inspiring Digital Enterprise Award) | Y11, L6, U6 | Autumn, Spring

-The sense of being a better digital citizen and how strong digital skills can be used both in school and in the workplace, will be the rewards for boys during iDEA.
+The sense of being a better digital citizen and understanding how strong digital skills can be used both in school and in the workplace will be the rewards for boys during iDEA.

 Individual Community Service | L6, U6 | Autumn, Spring

-The opportunity to work on projects and with people that they feel a strong connection to and to develop new skills and confidence will be the rewards for boys during Individual Community Service.
+The opportunity to work on projects to which and with people to whom they feel a strong connection, and developing new skills and confidence will be the rewards for boys during Individual Community Service.

 John Lyon Union | L6, U6 | Autumn, Spring, Summer

-A wide range of quality speakers come to John Lyon talk on dynamic areas of cultural, political, academic, inspirational, sporting, philanthropic and creative endeavours.
+A wide range of quality speakers come to John Lyon to talk on dynamic areas of cultural, political, academic, inspirational, sporting, philanthropic and creative endeavour.